ben-houghton-zz/paastemplate/README.md

-A Microsoft Azure Three Tier Web Application Architecture For Workloads Classified as UK-OFFICIAL.
+A Microsoft Azure Platform as a Service Web Application Architecture For Public Facing Workloads Classified as UK-OFFICIAL.
 ===================================================================

 Contents